net1957/proxy_pac_rb/README.md

 * `proxy_pac`:

     This helper makes a proxy.pac available.
-It requires a source for for your proxy.pac given in `subject { }` - e.g. a file, a string, or a url.
+It requires a source for your proxy.pac given in `subject { }` - e.g. a file, a string, or a url.
 It represents a [`ProxyPacFile`](lib/proxy_pac_rb/proxy_pac_file.rb).

 * `time`:

     The `time`-helper makes `1970-01-01 00:00:00` as time available.
 Overwrite
-    this helper on will with another time string or a time-object - e.g `let(:time) { Time.now }`.
+    this helper at will with another time string or a time-object - e.g `let(:time) { Time.now }`.

 * `client_ip`: